Tofu Recipes (From Easy Eats To Epic Feasts)

 This sundubu jigae from Chef Adam Sobel at Cinnamon Snail captures the essence of a classic Korean tofu soup, made entirely plant-based.
 The flavorful broth, infused with sesame oil, gochugaru, and vegan-friendly kimchi, balances spice with umami richness.

 Tender mushrooms and silky soft tofu add a perfect contrast in texture, making every spoonful a comforting experience.
-Whether you’re new to Korean cuisine or a seasoned fan, this soup promises to warm you from the inside out—ideal for those chilly nights when you need a bowl of comfort that’s as nourishing as it is delicious.
+Whether you’re new to Korean cuisine or a seasoned fan, this soup is especially good on cold nights when you want something spicy and grounding.

 Tofu Tom Yum